hexagonal-banana/hexagonal-banana/README.md

-## Hi there 👋
+# Hi there 👋
 This is hexagonal-banana's github account😊

 ## Education
-🖥️Undergraduate at School of Computer Science, Nanjing Univesity.
+🖥️Bachelor, School of Computer Science, Nanjing Univesity.
 (2021-2025)
-🖥️Graduate at School of Computer Science, Nanjing Univesity.
+🖥️Graduate, School of Computer Science, Nanjing Univesity.
 (2025-2028, if smoothly)

+## Teaching
+📖TA, Computer Networks Course, 2024 Spring

 ## Interest
-favourite game: Genshin Impact😋
+game: Genshin Impact😋, Valorant🔫 photography📷 bodybuilding
 <!--
 **hexagonal-banana/hexagonal-banana** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.